-E-levy bill will be passed without much problems - Afenyo-Markin
+E-Levy bill will be passed without much problems - Afenyo-Markin

 The Majority Leader, Mr Osei Kyei-Mensah-Bonsu had proposed a 40-minute break for rest when it was 6:45 pm, for members to return and continue with the E-levy.
 This was after the House had sat from 5pm and statements had been made on the passing of Captain (rtd) Kojo Tsikata, Brig-Gen Constance Emefa Edjeani-Afenu and the recent fire outbreak at Budumburam which killed a family of five that was trapped inside their building.

-- E-levy: GHC 7bn targeted revenue to solve problems is overrated – Terkper
+- E-Levy: GH¢7 billion targeted revenue to solve problems is overrated – Terkper

-- E-levy: GHC 7bn targeted revenue to solve problems is overrated – Terkper
+- E-Levy: GH¢7 billion targeted revenue to solve problems is overrated – Terkper

 - Go to IMF or present a plan to save economy – Terkper to government